Welcome to the shameless self-promotion page.

 Oddly enough, I did win the scholarship and I was accepted as an advanced student, arriving in 1980.
 I spent three years there with Xia Bohua as my main coach, during which time I discovered how hard it is possible to train.
 In the spring of 1981, at a national competition I saw a girl about 5 feet tall play with a sabre about 5 feet tall.
 What is that?
 I asked teacher Xia.
 Bagua, he said.
 That was it for me – I had to learn bagua.
 About the same time I also discovered Chen taiji and xingyi, and this was when I transformed into an internal stylist.
 I still learned the whole wushu syllabus at the college, for my coaching knowledge. (photos at right, top with friends, bottom the entire wushu faculty was there for my final exam)

-As soon as I finished my degree, in 1990, I went to Shanghai and became an apprentice of Huan Dahai.
-I had learned his form before I went, so was able to correct the form fairly well in the six months I stayed.
+As soon as I finished my masters degree, in 1990, I went to Shanghai and became an apprentice of Huan Dahai.
+I had learned his form before I went, so was able to sort out the form in the six months I stayed.
 I went back again for more work in 1995.
 During the nineties I mostly lived in Victoria and concentrated on playing the Chen form and bringing my students to as high a level as I could.

 In the late 90s I was dragged kicking and screaming back into the big world (thanks to the women in PAWMA).
-I also played Aikido in the late 90s, and got to 4th kyu ran in 2001, not very high but not too bad considering the extended times I took off for bike racing and trips to Beijing for training.
-I had to stop just before testing for 3rd kyu, when I blew a knee cartilage.
-I do miss the throwing and falling.
+I also played Aikido in the late 90s, and got to 4th kyu rank in 2001, not very high but not too bad considering the extended times I took off for bike racing and trips to Beijing for training.
+I had to stop just before testing for 3rd kyu, when I blew a knee cartilage (in 2003?).
+I do miss Aikido, having to quit was one of my few regrets in my martial arts life.

-By 2005 I had sorted out my back problems with this training, and was made director of the North American Ma Gui Ba Gua Association.
-I was volunteered to do the work, but the Ma Gui Bagua system is very special and worth any amount of work to master and to give to others.
+By 2005 I had sorted out my back problems with this training, and was made director of the North American Ma Gui Ba Gua Association, which later was changed to individual training groups.
 For the traveling, as one of my friends says, 'time to crank it up a notch'.
-2006 through 2010 I continued my studies with Li in Beijing and Japan.
+2006 through 2012 I continued my studies with Li in Beijing and Japan.
 I still spend a lot of time walking in circles in the winter at the cabin, but now have company the rest of the year for training in Quebec City, one of the most beautiful cities in the world.
+As I turned 60, I continued my training in Beijing with Di Guoyong and added a friend (who happens to be one of the most awesome wushu players ever) Lu Yan, and met and trained with various Baguazhang people to improve my understanding of the system.
+In 2015 I met my martial aunt of Jiang style, Zou Shuxian.
+In 2016 I trained with her a little, but mostly with my martial brother Cheng Jiefeng, returning to my traditional roots in Shanghai with the Jiang style, repeating again in 2017 and 2019.
+Each trip to China always included training with Di Guoyong in Beijing.

 I work all the time on books, but can do that while travelling for seminars.